 So when you combine all these reasons, you can imagine that this is not a place to go if you want to enjoy mountains in solitude.

-However, if you go early, and this means far before the lift starts to operate, you will a chance to enjoy the mountain in its beauty and in solitude.
+However, if you go early, and this means far before the lift starts to operate, you will have a chance to enjoy the mountain in its beauty and in solitude.

 I mentioned the Pordoi Pass.
 So when you start from there, your direction should be the narrow passage through the rock wall which you see in the picture: